ROTEMPCO

 2009-2012

-I answer: Yes, a little bit in Midtvest Bredbånd. "
+I answer: "Well, a bit at Midtvest Bredbånd."

-Great!
-Can you take me to Aalborg on Thursday?
-I expect to start a telephone company.
-See you up there! "
+"Great, can you go with me to Aalborg on Thursday?
+I'm planning on starting a telephone company.
+See you there!"

-My boss is looking at me
+My boss looks at me.

-That was my boss!
-He said.
+"That was my boss", he said.

-I received shortly after an email with an address in Aalborg at Telenor
+I received an email shortly after with an address in Aalborg at Telenor.

-Hi, you must be Philip!
-He said as he shook my hand
+"Hi, you must be Philip!" he said as he shook my hand.

-Today's mission is to find out what we can and cannot do.
-We need to create a mobile company - so we can bill customers - as quickly as possible. "
+"The mission today is to find out what we can and cannot do.
+We need to create a mobile company, so we can invoice customers as soon as possible."

-I nodded and after a short walk, I found myself in a meeting room with 3 other people.
+I nodded and after a short walk I found myself in a meeting room with 3 other people.

-Suddenly the conversation fell on the technique.
+Suddenly, the conversation fell on the technical aspects.

 We had to register SIM cards ourselves, process payment info, add products, everything!